-Test strips, alcohol prep pads, lancets, glucometers, insulin syringes,
+Test strips, alcohol prep pads, lancets, glucometers, insulin syringes, humulin pens, and needles required for the humulin pens.
 Insulin syringes, humulin pens, and the needles required for humulin pens are dispensed with a National Dispensing Code (NDC) number and are paid as prescription drugs; they do not count toward the three prescription drugs per month limitation.
 Insulin and humulin pen refills are prescription drugs (not optional services) and count toward the three prescription drugs per month limitation.